 How to Clean a Chameleon Cage?
 The Best 3 Schedules

-Chameleons need their enclosure to be spot cleaned daily to remove uneaten food, insect remains and waste.
+Chameleons need their enclosure to be spot cleaned daily by performing the following 5 steps:

 Every week the habitat and decorations need to be cleaned and every few months the entire habitat should be cleaned and sanitized.